pseudospectators/WaveRange/README.md

      $ ./wrenc < inmeta

-  The contents of the sample command file outmeta substitute for the following interactive input:
+  The contents of the sample command file 'outmeta' substitute for the following interactive input:

    Enter compressed data file name []: ux_hit.enc.h5